julienadatrain/Adatrain-website/README.md

 ![Discovery](https://raw.githubusercontent.com/julienadatrain/ada-train/master/discovery.jpg "Discovery Pool")

 We are Jay & Cris, your Discovery Pool operators.
-We're in the world of Cardano since 2017, we took part in the ITN, successfully running a stake pool on Jormungandr for over 3 months.
+We're in the world of Cardano since 2017, we took part in the ITN, successfully operating Jormungandr for over 3 months.

-We believe in Cardano's mission and we want to support the network by running a cluster of pools.
-The fees we receive will go towards maintaining and securing the nodes in their different locations across the world (counting over 15 nodes in 4 continents).
+We believe in Cardano's mission.
+The fees we receive will go towards maintaining and securing the nodes in their different locations across the world.

 The fees will also help us with a much bigger project: driving around Africa, Asia and the Middle East to meet local producers and creators, and help them access the wider market by setting them up on Cardano.
-We've got a lot of projects in mind, from building an app to detect road potholes, fix and reward road potholes to supporting reforestation projects by using satellite scanning.
-Project is set to start mid/end 2021.
+We've got a lot of projects in mind, from building an app to detect road potholes, fix them and reward the worker to supporting reforestation projects by using satellite zone scanning.

 ### Stake Pool Tickers